-There are a number of advertisers that do provide the opportunity to present ads during gameplay, and even an Obama for President billboard was seen last year in an XBox game.
+Many advertisers do provide the opportunity to present ads during gameplay, and even an Obama for President billboard was seen last year in an Xbox game.

 How might game players react to such ads?
 Will they feel the same way that I did while reading that Stephen King novel and coming across what appeared to be a paid placement for Coca-Cola?
 Will they ignore the ads?
-Will they consider the ads unavoidable, and the cost of playing a game for free or for a low cost?
+Will they consider the ads unavoidable and the cost of playing a game for free or low cost?